 Alternatively, you could use a pair of vice grips to pull the plug out from the inside of the tire.
 Use this method if you plan on reusing the valve stem.

-5. Prepare the new valve stem
+5. Prepare the New Valve Stem

 Use dish soap, some vegetable oil, or spray the new valve with a generous amount of soapy water.